SamuelLerman/image_similarity_flutter/README.md

 ## Introduction

 The aim is to be able to assert that an image taken by the user belong to the same class as some reference images.
-As an example, let's say that we have three reference images of the Joconde shot at different angles.
+As an example, let's say that we have three reference images of the Joconde shot at different angles (it is import to mention that we know we want to recognize this particular class).
 We want to be able to:

-- take a picture of the Joconde (with different contrasts, shot angles, lighting, etc) and assert that it is indeed the Joconde;
+- take a picture of the Joconde (with different contrasts, shot angles, lighting, etc) and assert that it is indeed the Joconde (these pictures will be called positive images in the rest of the README);
-- take a picture of another portrait painting and assert that it is not the Joconde.
+- take a picture of another portrait painting and assert that it is not the Joconde (these pictures will be called negative images).

 The implementation of the deep-ranking image similarity model is based on this [repository](https://github.com/akarshzingade/image-similarity-deep-ranking).
 The weights can be found in this [repository](https://github.com/USCDataScience/Image-Similarity-Deep-Ranking) (the "deepranking.h5" file).